 The following table shows how to connect the WLAN antennas.
 The number of attached antennas can be configured in the software.
 If only one antenna is used, it must be attached to the main port.
 However, for better diversity and thus better throughput and coverage, we highly recommend using two antennas.
+Note: For the variant of the NB3800 with 5G module and WLAN module, you will find the antenna assignment in chapter "4.2.
+Installation of the WWAN Antennas".

 Antenna Port Туре

-WLAN 1 A9 Main
+WLAN 1 A10 Main

-WLAN 1 A10 Auxiliary
+WLAN 1 A11 Auxiliary

-WLAN 2 A6 Main
+WLAN 2 A8 Main

-WLAN 2 A7 Auxiliary
+WLAN 2 A9 Auxiliary

-Table 5.3.: WLAN antenna port types
+Table 5.4.: WLAN antenna port types